-The next certificate type is, Extended Validation Certificate.
-In this category, the validation on domain ownership, organizational information, and the legal existence of the organization is performed.
+The next certificate type is Extended Validation Certificate.
+In this category, the validation on domain ownership, organizational information, and the legal existence of the organization are performed.
 It validates that the organization is aware of the SSL Certificate Request and approves it.
 The validation process requires documentation to certify the company identity along with some additional steps.
 The order can take up to a few weeks to complete.
 Generally, the Extended Validation SSL Certificates can be identified with a green address bar containing the company name in the browser’s URL field.
-The new high security web browsers such as: Microsoft Internet Explorer 7+, Opera 9.5+, Firefox 3+, Google Chrome, Apple Safari 3.2+, and iPhone Safari 3.0+ identify EV Certificates and activate the browser interface security enhancements.
+The new high-security web browsers such as Microsoft Internet Explorer 7+, Opera 9.5+, Firefox 3+, Google Chrome, Apple Safari 3.2+, and iPhone Safari 3.0+ identify EV Certificates and activate the browser interface security enhancements.

 SSL Certificates classified by Secured Domains

 SSL Certificates classified by Secured Domains are further classified into three sub groups as listed below.

 The Single-name SSL Certificate protects a single sub-domain.
 If you purchase a certificate for www.domain.com, it will cover the root domain, domain.com, but not its sub-domains such as mail.domain.com.